jroedel/laminas-sion-model/README.md

 How to implement a Book database:

-1. Extend the SionModel class, and create a ServiceFactory to build it.
+1. Extend the SionTable class, and create a ServiceFactory to build it.

 2. Define your entity configuration in the `module.config.php` referencing the example file `sionmodel.global.php.dist` and properties from `SionModel\Entity\Entity`.

-3. Implement `getBooks()` and `getBook()` using the `fetchSome()` function.
+3. Implement the `processBookRow` function and register the row processor function in the config.

-4. Create a BookForm implementing the `SionForm` class.
+4. Create a BookForm extending the `SionForm` class.

-5. Extend the EntityController class, implementing `showAction`, `editAction`, `createAction`, and `indexAction`.
+5. Extend the SionController class
-	(The EntityController is not yet created)

 ## Data problem management

-With data problem management you create two classes to detect problems with a certain entity.
-The problems may be submitted to the database to be tracked when they are resolved.
-Also, the user can choose to ignore a particular error.
+With data problem management you create two classes to detect problems with a certain entity type.
+The user can choose to ignore a particular error.
 A pre-made GUI is included which shows all the collected problems.

 ### Steps to use: